richardy26/stl-locomotion/README.md

 We define fixed PSTL templates for three locomotion modes, fitting parameters using empirical quantiles from the expert datasets.
 * **Walk-Trot:** Characterized by support-rich diagonal locomotion with no flight.
 * **Trot:** Characterized by dominant diagonal 2-contact support.
 * **Bound:** High-speed pair-synchronized running where forelegs and hind legs move in phase.
-For example, the bound mode actively suppresses trot-like diagonal support patterns using the formula: G<sub>W<sub>B</sub></sub>(p<sub>diag2</sub> &le; p<sub>diag2,max</sub>).

 ### 3. Hierarchical Reward Machine
-The final reward is derived from the quantitative robustness of the active specification over a finite horizon.
+The final reward is derived from the quantitative robustness of the active specifications within the current temporal window.
 The active locomotion mode g(t) &isin; {W, T, B} is selected dynamically based on the commanded forward velocity v<sub>x</sub><sup>cmd</sup>.
 The scalar reward aggregates safety, tracking, and gait structure robustness alongside a torque-effort penalty.

 <hr>